Services for Graduate Students

 A Typerwriter, a closed book, and an open notebook sit on a wooden table.
 The Writing Center logo and the text "Thesis and Dissertation Formatting" is on top in white

 Graduate students at CU Denver must format their theses and dissertations according to specific guidelines.
-The Writing Center and Office of Graduate Education have developed a short Thesis and Dissertation Format Canvas module of helpful information and resources:
+The Writing Lab and Office of Graduate Education have developed a short Thesis and Dissertation Format Canvas module of helpful information and resources:

 Self-enroll in this course through this link